heitornolla/Sentiment-Analysis-with-Natural-Language-Processing/README.md

 Red means the feature increased the chance of predicting “positive”, and blue means the feature pushed towards “negative”.Their position from left to right define how strong the impact was.

 ## Summary
-In this project, we built a sentiment analysis model using Olist’s Brazilian E-Commerce Public Dataset.
-Our objective was to automatically classify customer reviews as positive or negative and to further interpret the model’s decisions using explainability tools.
+In this project, we built a **sentiment analysis model** using **Olist’s Brazilian E-Commerce Public Dataset**.
+Our objective was to automatically **classify customer reviews as positive or negative** and to further interpret the model’s decisions using **explainability tools**.

-The final model is a Logistic Regression classifier, trained on TF–IDF features and optimized with GridSearchCV.
+The final model is a **Logistic Regression** classifier, trained on **TF–IDF features** and optimized with GridSearchCV.
 The training/test split was 80/20, and the model was optimized for F1-score.

 ### Results:
 - **Accuracy**: ~88%